Kelsey Harrison: Life

 The Zaria Maternity Survey, by a team Harrison led, was his most influential work.
 Between 1976 and 1979, Harrison and his colleagues collected data on over 22,000 births that when analysed threw open the problems of traditional forms of interference, of adolescent marriage and pregnancy, of women's inferior status, and of their neglect in pregnancy, labour and afterwards, and of the consequences of this neglect especially high levels of both maternal mortality and VVF.
-The strongest message that came through this work was that both maternal and perinatal health benefitted hugely when women were educated, but not when they were illiterate.
+The strongest message that came through this work was that both maternal and perinatal health benefited hugely when women were educated, but not when they were illiterate.
 Harrison concluded that although the real priority in the area is reducing maternal deaths, the real problem to be faced is not so much medical but sociological, and that the eradication of mass illiteracy through universal formal education is a fundamental key to better maternal health.
 In other words, if we want to reduce maternal mortality we should stop looking at the problem in isolation.
 Harrison's work, published by the British Journal of Obstetrics and Gynaecology in October 1985, gave the details.
 The work is still being seen as a major advance in maternity care, and in their advocacy for better maternal and perinatal care, various agencies have adopted the idea.
 The Safe Motherhood Initiative in 1987, and the "Education for All" campaign in 1990, both by United Nations agencies, were early examples.

 Back in Zaria, the activities of the team Harrison led, which included sociologists, succeeded in eradicating VVF in the Zaria area in the 1970s, although it resurged after he left the area.

 Besides Harrison's heavy clinical, teaching and research activities, he took an active part in various community services and international assignments throughout his working life and afterwards.
 In the 1970s, it was the rehabilitation of sections of the health care services of the Rivers state of Nigeria, destroyed through military operations in the country's civil war.
 As part of the post-civil war rehabilitation effort, he helped to ensure that displaced students of Eastern Nigeria origin were reabsorbed back to their former places in university of Ibadan.
 In the same decade, he was a member of the medical research council of Nigeria.
 In the 1980s, he took part in various WHO technical working groups on anaemia, maternal mortality and VVF.
 In the 1990s, he influenced the formation of the National Foundation of VVF - a local NGO - becoming its president in 1997–1998.
 Its activities placed the surgical treatment of VVF in Nigeria's national agenda.
 The WHO and other powerful international organisations and many NGOs have since taken over the concept and extended it to other African and some Asian countries.